banool/anchor/FIREBASE_SETUP.md

 ### Common Issues

+1. **Authentication Errors**:
+   - Check that Google/Apple sign-in is properly configured
+   - Verify environment variables are set correctly
+   - Ensure bundle IDs match in Firebase console

+2. **Build Errors**:
-1. **Build Errors**: Make sure you have the latest Expo CLI and React Native Firebase
+   - Make sure you have the latest Expo CLI and React Native Firebase
+   - Verify all native dependencies are properly installed

+3. **Database Connection**:
-2. **Database Connection**: Verify your Cloud SQL instance is running and accessible
+   - Verify your Cloud SQL instance is running and accessible
-3. **Crashlytics Not Working**: Check that the app is properly configured with Firebase
+   - Check that Data Connect is properly configured

-4. **Remote Config Not Loading**: Ensure you've published the configuration
+4. **Navigation Issues**:
+   - Ensure all route files are properly created
+   - Check that authentication context is properly wrapped

 ### Debug Commands